 Users at Binance NFT can transact with Binance tokens (BNB) as well as ETH and BUSD.
 It offers extremely low fees of just 1% and allows users to cash out with fiat currencies.
 This platform is not known to be artist-friendly, so it may not be the ideal place to search for exclusive digital art.

 SuperRare is an artist’s dream and has a very art-gallery atmosphere.
-It operates on the Ethereum blockchain and its NFTs comprise primarily of digital art.
+It operates on the Ethereum blockchain, and its NFTs are digital art.

 This platform is a dedicated art-first NFT marketplace that offers users rare and curated artwork with an informative editorial blog that provides valuable insight into the items on show.

-This platform is selective about who accesses it and emphasizes artistic intent and credibility.
+This platform is selective about who accesses it and emphasises artistic intent and credibility.
 SuperRare reportedly only accepts 1% of all artists who apply to showcase their work there.

 In addition, this high-end digital gallery only allows artists to mint one of their originals–meaning there are no copies on offer.
 This rarity sets it apart from other NFT marketplaces that offer digital art–making it the perfect environment for serious artists and art enthusiasts.